 But a Paleo-type diet may help you tan more easily and not burn so fast.
 I’ve seen anecdotal reports of this on many websites in the Paleo community.

 Diets higher in saturated fats such as ghee, coconut oil and pastured meats help the sun make more Vitamin D in our skin.
 The fats, Vitamin D and the higher levels of antioxidants in a Paleo Diet all provide some protection from burning as well as less DNA damage from UVA rays.

 Sunscreen Blocks Vitamin D Too

 Getting safe sun allows the skin to make Vitamin D. Most of us don’t get enough all-year-round sun (on horizontal bare skin when the sun is high in the sky).
 The D we make in the skin is different from that in supplements, but I still recommend my readers and clients take this Vitamin D + K2 combo daily for life unless your annual blood test for Vitamin D is normal.
-Then just take Vitamin K2 as Emu Oil or as capsules.
+Then just take Vitamin K2 as Emu Oil or as these MK-7 capsules.

 This study reports that Vitamin D deficiency due to use of sunscreen may be the cause of increased chronic disease globally.